Shake Shack Gluten Free Menu 2025

 Are Shake Shack Fries Gluten Free?

 Here’s where it gets tricky.
 Are Shake Shack fries gluten free?
-Technically, yes—the crinkle-cut fries don’t have gluten in them.
-Potatoes, soybean oil, salt—that’s it.
-But Shake Shack fesses up: they filter the fryer oil through the same gear as gluten-packed stuff like the ‘Shroom Burger (a breaded mushroom patty).
+Technically, yes—Guests can enjoy crinkle-cut fries, Cheese Fries, Bacon Cheese Fries, BBQ Veal Bacon Cheese Fries, and even Double Down Fries.
+Some sauces like Shack Cheese Sauce may carry a risk of cross-contact in a shared fryer (dedicated/non-dedicated). they filter the fryer oil through the same gear as gluten-packed stuff like the ‘Shroom Burger (a breaded mushroom patty).
 That means crumbs could hitch a ride into the oil, and bam—cross-contamination.
 If you’re cool with a tiny risk, the fries are crispy perfection.
 Got celiac?
 Skip ‘em to play it safe.

 Condiments and Toppings